 a case diagram is used to give vivid details about the business environment. a case diagram is a number of events that are part of a process that is performed by an actor.

-140) the different between extends and includes when using in a use care.
+30. the difference between extends and includes when using in a use care.

 Based on the size and/or complexity of the situation, the study effort may be broken down into smaller, more manageable pieces and prioritized accordingly.
 The typical process steps to conducting a feasibility study include those outlined below.
 It must be noted that these steps are often be conducted concurrently, iteratively and, in fact, some steps may be omitted entirely, depending on the complexity and criticality of the effort.

 Document and communicate the results of the study, and obtain approval to develop the Business Case for the recommended solution.